PrinceSingh-123/princelab.org/Docs/website_docs.md

 ## features page ##

-1. graph based programming
+1. graph based programming.

-2. Hot Reload
+2. Hot Reload.

-3. Parallel computition
+3. Parallel computition.

-4. hidden process visiable
+4. hidden process visable.

 5. Easy to implement your ideas and programming logics.

-6. Easy to visualize flow of data in the programm
+6. Easy to visualize flow of data in the programe.

 7. Easy to debug and fix your error.